Reggie-Amedee-Tech/reddit-lite-prime/README.md

 # Reddit-Lite

 ## Reddit-Lite
-This application is a one stop shop for everything Pokemon!
-You are able to search for different Pokemon and find basic information about them.
-You can also save your favorite Pokemon in a list and view them later.
+This application was made for those who wanted to view Reddit-Post.
+Query different topics and view them in a dashboard while having the ability to comment on them.

 ## Features
 * Query Different Reddit Post